Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 Is this Malham walk suitable for children?

-The walk itself is not too difficult (unless you take the path up Gordale Scar waterfall), but it is quite long.
+The walk itself isn’t too difficult, but it’s quite long.
 Additionally, as this Malham walk is a circular route there isn’t much of an option to make the walk any shorter and still see all the sights.

 If you’re after a Malham Cove short walk, I’d recommend taking a route that starts in the village of Malham.